acebot712/the-nothing-app/docs/guidebook/chapter_2.md

 // Type the navigation prop
 type Props = NativeStackScreenProps<RootStackParamList, 'Success'>;

-// Use in a component
+// Use in a componen
 function SuccessScreen({ route, navigation }: Props) {
   // TypeScript now knows that route.params.tier exists and is one of the defined values const { tier } = route.params;